 As a tropical island, Jamaica's climate is a bird haven year round.
 The island also boasts a range of habitats, from lush lowland jungles and extensive shorelines to high elevation mountains and midrange grasslands.
-Meandering rivers, dramatic waterfalls, coffee plantations and dry savannahs all contribute to the country's habitat diversity, which in turn leads to its avian diversity.
+Meandering rivers, dramatic waterfalls, coffee plantations, and dry savannahs all contribute to the country's habitat diversity, which in turn leads to its avian diversity.
 Over the course of a year and counting the wide range of migrant species, more than 300 bird species may be seen in Jamaica.
-Of them, more than 125 breed on the island, and 28 are found nowhere else in the world.
+Of them, more than 125 breeds on the island, and 28 are found nowhere else in the world.

 Endemic Birds of Jamaica

 Jamaica's endemic birds include a range of bird families, and while some families only have a single endemic species on the island, all are distinct.

 - Jamaican Woodpecker (Melanerpes radiolatus)